thebiz98/Sorting-Algorithms/Readme.md

 prog1.c : This is a program to generate datasets of varying sizes containing randomly generated numbers belonging to uniform distribution.
 The output is written to a file, the filename is provided as a command line argument.
 The number of data elements and the range of the numbers are also provided as command line arguments.

 prog2.c : This is a program to generate datasets of varying sizes containing randomly generated numbers belonging to a normal distribution, whose median and standard deviation are provided as command line arguments.
 The desired size of the dataset is also provided as command line argument.
-The output is written to an output file, whose name is provided as command line arguments.
+The output is written to an output file, whose name is provided as a command line argument.

 .
 .